-Measureable Objectives Identify and narrow the gaps between Key Tasks Lead Position & Entity 2 ne for 2017- 020 ith & Year) Accomplishment or Update community-based partners who may serve veterans and their surviving spouses to increase awareness and Start Date End Date referrals to Veterans Service Office. а Develop a network of access points to expand outreach and referrals VISTA volunteers August 2016 July 2017 b Provide technical assistance to incorporate Veterans-specific information and familiar language into outreach and screening process of identified network ADVSD Veterans Service Officers August 2016 December 2020 С Build and support a culturally responsive volunteer veteran corp.
-VISTA Volunteers August 2016 December 2020
+Measurable Objectives Identify and narrow the gaps Key Tasks Lead Position & Entity 2 ne for 2017- 020 oth & Year) Accomplishment or Update between community-based partners who may serve Start Date End Date veterans and their surviving spouses to increase awareness and referrals to Veterans Service Office. ~ Develop a network of access points to expand outreach and referrals ADVSD Veterans Service Office VSO Outreach Specialist July 2018 July 2019 VISTA project ended in December 2017.
+The project had a poorly defined volunteer scope of work and lacked the structure necessary for successful launch. b Provide education and training to partners to advise them in incorporating Veterans-specific information and familiar language into outreach and screening process ADVSD Veterans Service Officers August 2016 December 2020 Ongoing